henrikgruner/Sorting/Readme.md

 O(n^2) comparisons

 #### How does it work
-Keeps to lists, one sorted and one unsorted:
+Keeps two lists, one sorted and one unsorted: